MohamedAliHadjTaieb/Semantic-measure-assessment-review-study/README.md

 <li><a name="Resnik2000">Resnik, P., Diab, M.: Measuring verb similarity.
 In: Proceedings of the Twenty-second Annual Conference of the Cognitive Science Society: August 13-15, 2000, Institute for Research in Cognitive Science,University of Pennsylvania, Philadelphia, PA (2000)</a></li>
 <li><a name="Martinez2013">Martinez-Gil, J., Aldana-Montes, J.F.
 Semantic similarity measurement using historical google search patterns.
 Information Systems Frontiers 15(3): 399-410 (2013).</a></li>
 <li align="justify"><a name="Baker2014">Baker, S., Reichart, R., Korhonen, A., 2014.
 An Unsupervised Model for Instance Level Subcategorization Acquisition, in: Proceedings 2014 Conference Empirical Methods Natural Language Processing, EMNLP 2014, October 25-29, 2014, Doha, Qatar, A meeting SIGDAT, Special Interest Group ACL. pp. 278–289.<a></li>
+ <li><a name="Silberer2014">Carina Silberer and Mirella Lapata.
+2014.
+Learning Grounded Meaning Representations with Autoencoders.
+In Proceedings of ACL 2014, Baltimore, MD.</a></li>
 </ol>